SEED-platform/seed-website/docs/faq.md

 # Frequently Asked Questions

-## How can I get information on capabilities, summary of features, and current development of SEED?
+## Howt can I get information on capabilities, summary of features, and current development of SEED?

 * For a list of new features and fixed capabilities, visit the [SEED Platform GitHub Releases](https://github.com/SEED-platform/seed/releases) page.